Dark-Heresy/front-end/README.md

 ## Stats

-You can analyze the webpack production bundle size by running the command `npm run build:stats`.
+You can analyze the webpack production bundle size by running the command `npm run analyze:stats`.

 ## Debug